-Each timer may individually select one of eight capture sources in capture mode: an external input (T2, routed through the crossbar), the low-frequency oscillator clock, comparator 0, USB start-of-frame (SOF) events, or CLUn outputs.
+Each timer may individually select one of four capture sources in capture mode: An external input (T2, routed through the crossbar), the low-frequency oscillator clock, comparator 0, or USB start-of-frame (SOF) events.
 The capture input signal for the timer is selected using the TnCSEL field in the TMRnCN1 register.

 Figure 19.5.
-Timer 2, 3, 4, and 5 Capture Source Selection
+Timer 2, 3, and 4 Capture Source Selection